tate-mason/SchoolWork/README.md

 # Semester1

-LaTeX, R, MatLab files for Semester 1 of UGA PhD
+This will serve as a repository for all R, LaTeX, and MatLab files used in semester 1 of UGA econ PhD.